- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Is there any risk to the patient during treatment on the DRX 9000?

-NO. The DRX 9000 is totally safe and comfortable for all subjects.
-The system has emergency stop switches for both the patient and the operator.
-These switches (a requirement of the FDA) terminate the treatment immediately thereby avoiding any injuries.
+NO. The DRX 9000 is totally safe and comfortable for all kinds of patients.
+The DRX 9000 is a computer assisted system has several emergency switches to stop the machine, the operator and the patient both have stop switches.
+These kill switches are a requirement of the FDA, and terminate the DRX 9000 treatment immediately, avoiding any and all injuries.

 What is the difference between the DRX9000 and the VAX-D?

 The DRX is three generations past the initial VAX-D table developed years ago.
 Actually, the former North American distributor of VAX-D is the present manufacturer of DRX who had requested upgrades to the VAX-D unit but was refused, which explains why the VAX-D hasn't changed in twenty years.
-So he and other decompression spinal practitioners brainstormed the problems with VAX-D, and with the help of many engineers, the DRX 9000 unit was developed just two years ago.
+Several other decompression spinal practitioners thought about improving the VAX-D, and with time and the help of many spinal engineers, the DRX 9000 was was developed just a few years ago.

 The most obvious differences between the DRX9000 and the VAX-D would be their success rate and the comfort levels while a patient is being treated.
 Below are some side by side comparisons.